ynchuang/ynchuang.github.io/_pages/about.md

 ### News

 - Jan.
+2024: Our paper accepted by the Journal of Biomedical Informatics

+- Jan.
 2024: Our paper, 'The Science of Detecting LLM-Generated Texts,' has been accepted and selected as a highlighted publication, accompanied by an original video, in the April 2024 issue of Communications of ACM.

 - Oct.
 2023: Our paper is selected as CIKM 2023 Best Demo Paper Honorable Mention!